Hamilton Academy

 What the roles mean

-Ensuring clarity of vision, ethos and strategic direction - like any other institution, a school should have a clear idea of where it is going and what it wants to achieve.
-At the centre are the educational standards of the school: identifying what subjects or skills need prioritising, and/or addressing the needs of particular groups of pupils.
+The governing body should explore and establish clarity of vision, ethos and strategic direction - a school should have a clear idea of where it is going and what it wants to achieve.
+At the centre are the educational standards of the school, identifying what subjects or skills need prioritising, while addressing the needs of particular groups of pupils.
 Priorities should be shaped by a vision for the school that stems from its values and ethos.
-All of these are things for the governing body to explore and establish.

-The business of the governing body is making strategic decisions, underpinned by the agreed values and vision.
-The alternative to being strategic is to be operational, but this is territory that belongs to the school's staff's.
-The distinction is between deciding where to go and undertaking how to get there.
+The governing body should make strategic decisions, underpinned by the agreed values and vision, while the school's staff are operational, the distinction is between deciding where to go and undertaking how to get there.
 For example, a governing body should agree which subjects a school teaches, but not how they are taught, whether to divert funds into buying new IT equipment, but not the make and size of the computers, what the overall priorities are in improving results or pupil behaviour, but not the appraisal objectives for an individual teacher.

-Holding the head teacher to account for the educational performance of the school and its pupils -A school's purpose is to educate its children.
-While the governing body must entrust how this is done to the headteacher, it should not then lose interest in the effectiveness of the process.
-On the contrary, it should regularly request reports from him or her on progress, including what is being shown by pupil assessment.
-If a school's children perform poorly it is the responsibility of the staff and ultimately the head, but it is also the governing body's in that it should have been monitoring and providing challenge.
+Governors hold the Headteacher to account for the educational performance of the school and its pupils -a school's purpose is to educate its children.
+While the governing body must entrust how this is done to the headteacher, it should regularly request reports from them on progress, including what is being shown by pupil assessment.
+If a school's children perform poorly it is the responsibility of the staff and ultimately the Headteacher, but it is also the governing body's in that it should have been monitoring and providing challenge.
 (What "poorly" means is not a straightforward matter of headline results in SATs or public exams, but is related to the pupils' starting points and will vary from group to group.)
 This role is not separate from the strategic one but is its partner.
-Holding the head to account consists of looking at how well strategic decisions are being implemented and what impact they are having.
+Holding the Headteacher to account consists of looking at how well strategic decisions are being implemented and what impact they are having.

-Overseeing the financial performance of the school and making sure that its money is well spent - Schools are funded by public money.
+Overseeing the financial performance of the school and making sure that its money is well spent is vital as schools are funded by public money.
 The public has a right to expect that it is being spent well and not wasted.
 If the governing body of a maintained school does not do this, the local authority may "de-delegate" its budget and take control of the finances itself.

-The job does not require particular financial expertise or professional training, but it does require governors to decide how the budget will be spent.
-This too follows from their strategic role as resources should be allocated according to the school's priorities.
+Particular financial expertise or professional training is not essential, but governors are required to decide how the budget will be spent, a strategic decision as resources should be allocated according to the school's priorities.
 In practice, this means linking the budget to the school's development plan.
-Governors are then responsible for looking regularly at expenditure and querying with the headteacher instances where money has not been spent as expected, and agreeing what to do if the investment has not produced the results anticipated.
+Governors are then responsible for looking regularly at expenditure and querying with the headteacher instances where money has not been spent as expected, and agreeing what to do if the investment has not produced the expected results.

-Cases of fraud in schools are rare, but they do happen.
-It is more likely if governors do not exercise careful oversight.
-Prevention being better than cure, it is up to the governing body to ensure that sound financial practices are in place in its school not just so as to ensure as far as possible against fraud, but also so as to produce efficiency.
+Cases of fraud in schools are rare, but they do happen; this is more likely if governors do not exercise careful oversight.
+Prevention being better than cure, it is up to the governing body to ensure that sound financial practices are in place in its school, both for efficiency and fraud prevention.